ungoldman/style.css/guide.md

 ##### h5 Heading `with code` <small>and small text</small>
 ###### h6 Heading `with code` <small>and small text</small>

+# A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+## A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+#### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+##### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+###### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want

 ```
+# h1 Heading
+## h2 Heading
+### h3 Heading
+#### h4 Heading
+##### h5 Heading
+###### h6 Heading

 # h1 Heading `with code` <small>and small text</small>
 ## h2 Heading `with code` <small>and small text</small>
 ### h3 Heading `with code` <small>and small text</small>
 #### h4 Heading `with code` <small>and small text</small>
 ##### h5 Heading `with code` <small>and small text</small>
 ###### h6 Heading `with code` <small>and small text</small>

+# A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+## A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+#### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+##### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
+###### A Very Long Heading With Quite A Lot More Words Than One Might Expect Or Event Want
 ```

 ## <a id="paragraphs" href="#paragraphs">Paragraphs</a>